apache/cassandra/doc/source/operating/denylisting_partitions.rst

 How to denylist a partition key
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The ``system_distributed.denylisted_partitions`` table can be used to denylist partitions.
 There are a couple of ways to interact with and mutate this data.
-First: diractly via CQL by inserting a record with the following details:
+First: directly via CQL by inserting a record with the following details:

 - Keyspace name (ks_name)
 - Table name (table_name)